Table of Contents

 So much for the happiness movement.

-With that amount of lawsuits piling up as the company gets older, it’s no wonder they wanna slow down the aging process.
+With that amount of lawsuits piling up as times goes on, it’s no wonder they wanna slow down the aging process.

-All of their skin care products are referred to as “age-defying” or “age-fighting”, and their wellness products are marketed as “Youth Factor”.
+Each of Nerium’s skin care products are referred to as “age-defying” or “age-fighting”, and their wellness products are marketed as “Youth Factor”.

-It’s interesting to note that for a company who’s all about happiness, new studies have actually shown that people tend to get happier as they age.
+On an interesting side note, new studies have actually shown that people tend to get happier as they age.

 Their skin care products all tout exclusive ingredients with lots of scientific names and numbers like “SAL-14” and “Sea3C”.

-But the most important one is “NAE-8” — an extract of the Nerium oleander plant from which the company gets its name.
+But the most important one is “NAE-8” — an extract of the Nerium oleander plant (see image below) from which the company gets its name.

-But Nerium oleander IS technically a poisonous plant, to the point that even eating a single raw leaf is enough to kill a child or pet.
+See, Nerium oleander technically IS a poisonous plant, to the point that even eating a single raw leaf is enough to kill a child or pet.

 Nerium has also poured a lot of money into researching NAE-8 — the “patent-pending age-defying active ingredient” of their flagship product called NeriumAD formula.